Many people associate ADHD with hyper, unfocused young boys. But the truth is, ADHD is much more complex than that.

 You probably have anxiety if you…

-- have an increased heart rate when thinking/worrying about something
+- Have increased heart rate when worrying about something

-- have gastrointestinal problems such as Irritable Bowel Syndrome (IBS)
+- Have gastrointestinal problems such as frequent nausea or irritable bowel syndrome (IBS)

 ADHD symptoms vs. anxiety symptoms